NCAR/wrf-python/doc/source/contrib.rst

 - Creating new examples in the documentation (e.g. plotting examples)

 Ground Rules
 ------------------------------

-Please follow the code of conduct.
+Please follow the `Code of Conduct <https://github.com/ncar/wrf-python>`_.

+- Please create an issue on GitHub for any pull request you wish to submit, except for documentation issues.
 - Each pull request should be for a logical collection of changes.
 You can submit multiple bug fixes in a single pull request if the bugs are related.
   Otherwise, please submit seperate pull requests.